History of architecture: Rococo

 The name Rococo derives from the French word rocaille, which describes shell-covered rock-work, and coquille, meaning seashell.
 Rococo architecture is fancy and fluid, accentuating asymmetry, with an abundant use of curves, scrolls, gilding and ornaments.
 The style enjoyed great popularity with the ruling elite of Europe during the first half of the 18th century.
 It developed in France out of a new fashion in interior decoration, and spread across Europe.
 Domestic Rococo abandoned Baroque's high moral tone, its weighty allegories and its obsession with legitimacy: in fact, its abstract forms and carefree, pastoral subjects related more to notions of refuge and joy that created a more forgiving atmosphere for polite conversations.
 Rococo rooms are typically smaller than their Baroque counterparts, reflecting a movement towards domestic intimacy.
 Even the grander salons used for entertaining were more modest in scale, as social events involved smaller numbers of guests.

 Characteristic of the style were Rocaille motifs derived from the shells, icicles and rock-work or grotto decoration.
 Rocaille arabesques were mostly abstract forms, laid out symmetrically over and around architectural frames.
 A favourite motif was the scallop shell, whose top scrolls echoed the basic S and C framework scrolls of the arabesques and whose sinuous ridges echoed the general curvilinearity of the room decoration.
 While few Rococo exteriors were built in France, a number of Rococo churches are found in southern Germany.
-Other widely-user motifs in decorative arts and interior architecture include: acanthus and other leaves, birds, bouquets of flowers, fruits, elements associated with love (putti, quivers with arrows ans arrowed hearts) trophies of arms, putti, medallions with faces, many many flowers, and Far Eastern elements (pagodes, dragons, monkeys, bizarre flowers, bamboo, and Chinese people).
+Other widely-user motifs in decorative arts and interior architecture include: acanthus and other leaves, birds, bouquets of flowers, fruits, elements associated with love (putti, quivers with arrows ans arrowed hearts), trophies of arms, medallions with faces, many many flowers, and Far Eastern elements (pagodes, dragons, monkeys, bizarre flowers, bamboo, and Chinese people).
 Pastel colours were widely used, like light blue, mint green or pink.
 Rococo designers also loved mirrors (the more the better), an example being the Hall of Mirrors of the Amalienburg (Munich, Germany), by Johann Baptist Zimmermann.
 Generally, mirrors are also featured above fireplaces.